 Boyle produced the Sundance-acclaimed feature The Hi Line (2000), which launched the career of Academy Award-winning cinematographer Wally Pfister; Instinct (1999), starring Oscar winners Sir Anthony Hopkins and Cuba Gooding, Jr.; Bottle Rocket (1996), which launched the career of Academy Award-nominated director Wes Anderson; Phenomenon (1996) starring John Travolta; Mrs. Munck (1995) directed by Academy Award-nominated actress Diane Ladd; and Eight Men Out (1988), directed by esteemed independent filmmaker John Sayles.

-Boyle is a member of the prestigious Academy of Motion Picture Arts and Science and is a member of the Foreign Language Committee of the Academy.
-She currently serves as a member of the Board of Project Involve; Foundation Committee, the UCLA School of Law Entertainment Advisory Council, and the Women In Film Foundation Committee.
+She is a member of the Academy of Motion Picture Arts and Science and its Foreign Language committee.
+She currently serves as a committee board member of Film Independent’s Project Involve Foundation; sits on the UCLA School of Law Entertainment Advisory Council; and is a member of the Women in Film Foundation Committee.
 Boyle has lectured extensively around the world and served as a jury member for numerous film festivals.
 She is a past president of both Film Independent and Women in Film.
 Boyle has received the Alumnus of the Year Award from the UCLA School of Law, the Vision Award from Film Independent, and the Crystal Award from Women in Film.

-From 2003 to 2012, Boyle served as Chair of the Department of Film, Television and Digital Media in the School of Theater, Film and Television at UCLA.
-In July of 2012, Boyle was promoted to Associate Dean of Entrepreneurship and Special Initiatives for the School of Theater, Film and Television.
+From 2003 to 2012, she served as chair of the Department of Film, Television and Digital Media in the UCLA School of Theater, Film and Television.
+She was promoted to Associate Dean of Entrepreneurial Activities and Special Initiatives in July 2012.